 Course helps pair through tough times

 It was at this time that the pair began the self-management course with Compass Health.

 Surprisingly, the pair say the course gave them “a lot of perspective on other people’s problems and what they are going through”.

-“A problem shared is a problem halved,” Maggie said.
+“A problem shared is a problem halved,” Maggie says.

-Maggie said the course helped her deal with her grief, and encouraged her to set goals in order to “stay on track”.
+Maggie says the course helped her deal with her grief, and encouraged her to set goals in order to “stay on track”.

 For Liv, it is pushing her drive to find a job in the field of geography and development, though she said her disabilities are making prospective employment difficult.

-“I’d like to do something environmental, not sure what, but something part-time,” she said.
+“I’d like to do something environmental, not sure what, but something part-time,” she says.

 “Making action plans is really useful to help strive.
 Making goals helps you to achieve something.”